seqscope/NovaScope/docs/execute.md

 snakemake -s $smk_dir/NovaScope.smk --rerun-incomplete -d $job_dir --dry-run --quiet

 ## (Optional) Visualization.
-## Snakemake can generate two types of graphs to help visualize the dependencies and execution flow within a workflow: DAG (Directed Acyclic Graph) and Rulegraph.
+## Snakemake can generate two types of graphs to help visualize the dependencies and execution flow within a workflow: DAG and Rulegraph.
 Overall, Rulegraph is typically much simpler and less dense than the DAG, making it easier to grasp the overall design and logic of the workflow, especially for workflows with many files and rules.

-## - (1) Rulegraph: A high-level overview of the workflow structure.
+## - (1) Rulegraph
 snakemake --rulegraph  -s $smk_dir/NovaScope.smk --rerun-incomplete -d $job_dir | dot -Tpdf > rulegraph.pdf

-## - (2) DAG: An overview of all jobs and their actual dependency structure.
+## - (2) DAG
 snakemake --dag  -s $smk_dir/NovaScope.smk --rerun-incomplete -d $job_dir | dot -Tpdf > dag.pdf
 ```